jerryhgladinet/docs/admin/source/chapter03.rst

 **Don't show file icon preview if file size is larger than(KB, 0-No icon preview)**

     This is used to control iconview thumbnail generation in the web browser files and folders view.
 The generation of thumbnail takes CPU power from the Cluster Server.
-For big files, the generation of thumbnail may negatively affect system performance.
-So it is recommended to cap the feature to certain image size.
+For big files, the generation of thumbnail may negatively affect the system performance.
+So it is recommended to cap the feature to a certain image size.

 **Cluster Wide Upload Bandwidth Limit(Per Worker Node, KB/Sec, 0-No Limit)**